Patricia Riggen: Directing career

-In 2007, Under the Same Moon, Riggen's first major film was released, starring Kate Del Castillo and America Ferrera.
+In 2007, Under the Same Moon, Riggen's first major film was released, starring Kate del Castillo and America Ferrera.

-Riggen partnered up with writer and producer Ligiah Villabobos for the creation of Under the Same Moon.
-Riggen and Villabobos are both Mexican-born but relocated to the United States, and after taking many years to embrace their careers, they became extremely passionate about the work they produced.
+Riggen partnered up with writer and producer Ligiah Villabobos for the creation of the film.

 Funding for the binational film Under the Same Moon, which was started in an American studio before Riggen made the decision to direct it independently, was done through both a funding from the Mexican government, and American financers.
 The film was very well received in 2007 at the Sundance Film Festival.
 Additionally, the film won the 2008 ALMA Outstanding Spanish Language Motion Picture award, as well as both the 2008 Best Director and Best Film Imagen Foundation Awards.

-In 2010, she was chosen to direct the 2011 Disney Channel original film Lemonade Mouth.
+In 2010, she was hired to direct the 2011 Disney Channel original film Lemonade Mouth.
 The film received over 7 million views on its premiere night and was well received.
 Riggen's work on this film was nominated for the Directors Guild of America Awards category of Outstanding Directorial Achievement in Children's Programs.

-She has continued to direct feature films, with her next two being: Revolución (2010) and Girl in Progress (originally titled Ansiedad) starring Eva Mendes and Patricia Arquette.
+She followed with Revolución (2010) and Girl in Progress (originally titled Ansiedad) starring Eva Mendes and Patricia Arquette.
 The film was released in 2012.
 Riggen believed Girl in Progress, could be a crossover movie that attracted many audiences as a coming of age story with a female lead that just happens to be Latina led, but found out it would be marketed exclusively to a Hispanic audience.
 She worked with this audience she was given and casting actresses who had their own fanbases, including Espinoza Paz.

 Riggen's next film was The 33, a movie based on the 2010 Copiapó mining accident.
 The movie was first released in Chile in August 2015, coinciding with the five-year anniversary of the mine collapse.
 It was then released throughout Latin America before going to theaters in the U. S. and the rest of the world in November 2015.

 When approached in 2010 to direct The 33, Riggen recounted her satisfaction that a woman would direct a film with such masculine subject matter.
 The 33 was shot in the Atacama Desert in Chile, as well as two mines in Colombia.
 Filmed in real salt mines over 35 days for 14-hour days 6 days a week, Riggen's goal was to have the cast and crew understand what being a miner is like.